-The C-APE Coordinator has a list of past C-APE sites.
-Students are not restricted to the organizations on this list and may identify additional potential C-APE sites.
 All C-APE sites must be approved by the C-APE Coordinator.
 Students should earn at least half of their required 40 hours at their C-APE site(s) and should take this into account when searching for a site.
 Students may earn hours at more than one C-APE site.
+The C-APE Coordinator has a list of past C-APE sites.
+Students are not restricted to the organizations on this list and may identify additional potential C-APE sites, but must get approval from the program before beginning their C-APE work.

 Students currently employed in a public health-related position may use their place of employment for C-APE.
-For a place of employment to be approved as a C-APE site, it must meet the criteria described in this handbook.
+For a place of employment to be approved as a C-APE site, it must meet the criteria described in this handbook and be approved by the program.

-LEAP students accrue C-APE hours through pre-arranged C-APE sites with one of our community partners.
-Partners include, but are not limited to, Philadelphia FIGHT and Broad Street Ministry.
+Accelerated students accrue C-APE hours through pre-arranged C-APE sites with one of our community partners.
+Partners include, but are not limited to, Philadelphia FIGHT and Broad Street Love.